syncfusion-content/blazor-docs/blazor/progress-button/types-icons.md

 ---
 layout: post
-title: Types Icons in Blazor Progress Button Component | Syncfusion
+title: Types and Icons in Blazor ProgressButton Component | Syncfusion
-description: Learn about Types Icons in Blazor Progress Button component of Syncfusion, and more details.
+description: Learn here all about Types and Icons in Syncfusion Blazor ProgressButton component and more.
 platform: Blazor
 control: Progress Button
 documentation: ug
 ---

-# Types and Icons
+# Types and Icons in Blazor ProgressButton Component

 This section explains the different types and icons of Progress Button.